zerodayaryan/Packet-Sniffer/README.md

 # Packet Sniffer

-A simple packet sniffer built with Python as part of my **Networking and Cybersecurity** learning journey.
+A simple packet sniffer built with Python as part of my **Networking, Cybersecurity Python Programming** learning journey.
 This project is currently under development, and I will continue adding new features and protocol support as I learn more about networking and cybersecurity.

 > **Status:** 🚧 Under Development